 While the fighters are advancing, the question is whether the new U.S. effort in Syria can build real momentum in a war marked by misfires and stalemate.
 Washington has so far failed to prop up effective partners in its fight against ISIS in Syria, while ISIS and the local branch of al-Qaeda, Jabhat al-Nusra, have wiped out several U.S.-backed groups that sought to challenge them.
 A $500-million Pentagon program that aimed to train a rebel army to fight ISIS was scrapped in October after almost total failure.

-One advantage of the new U.S.-backed coalition in Hasakah, the Syrian Democratic Front (SDF), is that it is overwhelmingly made up of a force that has been successful against ISIS on its own already.
+One advantage of the new U.S.-backed coalition in Hasakah, the Syrian Democratic Forces (SDF), is that it is overwhelmingly made up of a force that has been successful against ISIS on its own already.
 Dominated by ethnic Kurds, it has beaten back the jihadis and other rival groups from its Kurdish-majority stronghold for more than two years.
 The roads through the 8,000 square miles of northern Syria now under the control of the People’s Protection Units — known by its Kurdish acronym, YPG — are lined with photos of the hundreds of soldiers who have died in that fight.

 For the last year, the U.S. has aided the YPG with airstrikes, and now U.S. military planners hope to expand that effort by pushing it into ISIS’s Arab strongholds.
 To help, they have tried to draw Arab militias into the new SDF coalition alongside the YPG’s ranks.
 The hope is that the Arab fighters, largely natives of the areas under ISIS control, will be effective allies in the fight to take back their homeland — and just as importantly, that they will be able to hold the ground when ISIS is gone.
 They are also aimed at public relations; were the YPG working alone outside Kurdish areas, it would be seen as an invading force by many Arabs.
 It's also unclear how willing the YPG will be to sacrifice its soldiers to free Arab land.
 At the same time, America’s key NATO ally across the border, Turkey, is increasingly wary of U.S. cooperation with the YPG, because the YPG is closely linked to the PKK, the insurgent group with which Ankara is at war.
 The new Kurd and Arab coalition gives Washington some political cover.